melintea/melintea.github.io/_posts/2023-09-25-performance-move-construct-i.md

 I heard at least twice that move-constructed objects can negatively impact performance (when compared to plain copy-constructed objects that is).
 There is an extra memory diffusion which does worsen data access.
 But I have not been shown any hard data nor could I find any.

-Here is what I measured on an 4-cpu Intel(R) Pentium(R) Gold G5420 machine for a vector of strings when reading that data [1]:
+Here is what I measured on an 4-cpu Intel(R) Pentium(R) Gold G5420 machine for a vector of strings when reading that moved data, when compared with reading plain-constructed data [1].
+If positive, move worsened access, if negative if improved it (I wish):

     CPU Counter      min%    max%    mean%  median%  stddev
     ---------------  ------  ------  -----  -------  -----------